How to repair dead pixels on a PC screen?

 • Screen quality : some screens are more prone to defective pixels than others, depending on the technology used (LCD, LED, OLED, etc.), the manufacturing process and the manufacturer's quality control.

-The consequences of dead or stuck pixels depend on the number, size and position of the defective pixels.
-They can be :
+The consequences of dead or stuck pixels depend on the number, size, and position of the defective pixels.
+They can be:

-• Annoying : If the defective pixels are more numerous, larger or located in the center of the screen, they can disrupt reading, viewing or gaming.
+• Annoying : if the defective pixels are more numerous, larger or located in the center of the screen, they can disrupt reading, viewing or gaming.

 dead pixel 2

-How to fix dead or stuck pixels on a PC screen?
+How to fix dead or stuck pixels on a PC screen

 The manual method: apply pressure to the defective pixel